AI Deal Risk & Recovery

 Catch stalling deals before they slip out of the quarter.

 Most deals don't die in a single meeting - they stall slowly.
-By the time a manager notices, it's too late.
-This agent monitors every open deal for risk signals daily and triggers recovery sequences before opportunities are lost.
+By the time a manager reviewing a full book notices, it is already too late.
+Rather than add headcount to watch the pipeline more closely, you point this agent at every open deal.
+It scores each one for risk every day and triggers a recovery sequence while there is still time to save it.

 Part of our AI agent catalog.
 Pair this with AI consulting and AI implementation services, or explore the broader AI strategy framework.